Roni Benise

-Roni Benisek, best known as Benise, is an American guitarist who describes his style as "Spanish guitar" or "nouveau flamenco."
+Roni Benise, is an American guitarist who describes his style as "Spanish guitar" or "nouveau flamenco."

-After growing up in Ravenna, Nebraska, Benise moved to Los Angeles, California, to pursue rock stardom.
+After growing up on a small farm near Ravenna, Nebraska, Benise moved to Los Angeles, California, to pursue rock stardom.
 After hearing flamenco music on the radio, he switched from electric guitar to nylon-stringed classical guitar.

 He began busking on the street and playing neighborhood theaters and flea markets.
 From these performances, he quickly established a following.
 Benise came up with an act that married Latin rhythms to a circus atmosphere.
 He fuses world music (specifically, strongly Latin-flavored styles such as flamenco, salsa, tango, and samba underscored by African tribal rhythms) with rock, to create a sound that appeals to mainstream music fans and aficionados of world music.

 The mixture caught the attention of the Public Broadcasting Service (PBS) and led to his 2006-2007 Nights of Fire! production that has aired on many PBS-affiliated stations, and won an Emmy Award.
 The show is a blend of theater and music, drawing from Spanish flamenco, Argentine tango, and Brazilian samba.

 To date, Benise has produced 13 CDs (12 studio, one live) and 5 DVDs.
 He owns an independent record label, Spanish Guitar Entertainment.

 History

-Roni Randall Benisek, stage name "Benise" comes from a small farm 30 miles west of Grand Island, Nebraska.
+Roni Benise comes from a small farm 30 miles west of Grand Island, Nebraska.
 The self-taught guitarist started playing at age eleven, and got into local bands as a teenager.
 His parents thought he would join the family business but he wanted to pursue a rock career.
 He felt limited by his home's remote location, so he moved to Southern California in 1999.
 He cleaned swimming pools, and played guitar in rock bands at night.
 In an interview with Chuy Varela of the San Francisco Chronicle, Benise counts Jimmy Page, Jimi Hendrix, and "all the greats" among his influences.